-The right to grant pardon shall be vested in the Federation in cases decided at first instance in the exercise of jurisdiction by the Federation; in all other cases, it shall be vested in the Länder.
+The right to grant pardon is vested in the Federation in cases decided at first instance in which the Federation exercises jurisdiction.
+In all other cases, it is vested in the Länder.

 Subsequent decision on suspension of sentence on probation or warning with sentence reserved